 No discussion of the role of government in affecting inequality is complete without a reference to corruption.
 The link between corruption and inequality can exist in two ways14.
 First, high inequality can be associated with state capture by the wealthiest classes who can use inordinate influence to receive favorable treatment on government contracts, land sales, regulation and taxation.
 Second, corruption can increase inequality since it is only the wealthier that can "buy" the most important favors (Gupta, Davoodi and Alonso-Terme, 1998; Jong-Sung and Kagram, 2004).
 It is true that petty corruption may help low-paid government officials improve their lot at the expense of other citizens who may be better-off, but it is just as likely to hurt those who can ill afford to pay bribes.
-Transparency International places Morocco at 73 out of 180 Countries, at the same level as South Africa and Tunisia, far below the Sweden benchmark, but better than other countries in the sample.
+As can be seen from the table 4 below based on Transparency International, corruption perceptions in Morocco place it at 73 out of 180 Countries, at the same level as South Africa and Tunisia, far below the Sweden benchmark, but better than other countries in the sample.
 Brazil and Egypt rank far lower than Morocco.
-Sweden, where incidents of corruption are rare, has a score 2.4 times higher than that of Morocco.